umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/Creating-a-Heartcore-project/index.md

 1. Go to the **Content** section.
 2. Right-click on the Content tree and choose **+ Create...**.
-    * Or select the three elipses on the right, when hoverin*g the tree.
+    * Or select the three elipses on the right, when hovering the tree.

 ![Creating our first content node](images/Create-First-Content.png)